zhuhao-nju/facescape/doc/facescape_googledrive.md

 * For anyone who didn't have a license key, you should firstly apply for it in https://facescape.nju.edu.cn, and mention the request of share link in the application mail.

-* The share link is only valid in two weeks after you receive it.
+* The share link is only valid within **two weeks** after you receive it.
 Please do NOT distribute the share link to others.

 ### Download in command line